 Find out more

-Our network
+Our Network.

 Locally and around the world, WorldBeing works together with individuals, non-profits, donors and universities to implement, document and share our tools and practices.

-Via a network of partnerships with local NGOs, government policymakers, the funding community, academia, and schools around the world, WorldBeing works to integrate our mental health and inner wellbeing programs and training into school and community-based programming.
+Via a network of partnerships with local NGOs, government policymakers, the funding community, academia, and schools around the world, WorldBeing works to integrate our mental health and wellbeing programs and training into school and community-based programming.

 Find out more